amanichopra/Ford/BDD Climate Control/README.md

 1. Gain insights into large differences that exist between actual compressor temperature and temperature requested by passenger.
 2. Analyze the duration and frequency of intervals where the compressor temperature is below 0°C.
 3. Determine if driver behavior impacts the AC system.

+## Workflow
+1. Identify vehicle selection criteria.
+2. Determine CAN signals of interest.
+3. Pull data from Big Data Drive (a GDIA data source containing CAN data transmitted at frequencies of thousands of signals/ms for 3000+ vehicles).
+4. Conduct exploratory data analysis to study project objectives.
+5. Scale study to other vehicle types.

+The documents in this folder contain notebooks used for prelimary work, preprocessing, EDA, and scaling.